memseer/docs.memseer.com/docs/guides/data_management.md

 ![](../../assets/images/guides/import_export/item_settings_gear.png)

-Next scroll all the way to the bottom of the page and find "Export" button on the right side.
+Next scroll all the way to the bottom of the page and find "Export Data" button on the right side.

 ![](../../assets/images/guides/import_export/item_settings_export.png)

-Click "Export" and item file will be saved to your device under item's name, for example:\
+Click "Export Data" and item file will be saved to your device under item's name, for example:\
 `Miata GT.json`